gloriadesideri/nvim_config/README.md

 free to contribute with a pull request (or just install WSL on your machine).
 ## Prerequisites
 You need to install Nvim (of course) and you can do it from [here](https://github.com/neovim/neovim/blob/master/INSTALL.md).
 Make sure to install the latest stable version.
 Once you have installed it type `nvim --version` in your terminal and make sure the build type is `Release`.
+You will also need a pdf readed to use the VimTex library: in this case I am using [Skim](https://skim-app.sourceforge.io/) but you can check out other readers on the VimTex documentation.

 You need to install LaTex on your local machine.
 You can do this [here](https://www.latex-project.org/get/).
 If you are a MacOS user I suggest you to download BasicTex instead of the full package.
 ## How to configure Nvim